fenago/katacoda-scenarios/learn-openshift-wildfly/customize-wildfly-applications-on-openshift/steps/2/text.md

 In this scenario, we will add custom modules and deployments to WildFly on Openshift.
-It is available on github at https://github.com/fmarchioni/mastertheboss/tree/master/openshift/module, will show how to add external modules and deployments during the Source to Image process.
+It is available on [github](https://github.com/fmarchioni/mastertheboss/tree/master/openshift/module), will show how to add external modules and deployments during the Source to Image process.

 ![](https://github.com/fenago/katacoda-scenarios/raw/master/learn-openshift-wildfly/customize-wildfly-applications-on-openshift/steps/2/1.png)